hhrmnnramgharia/singh_h_kaur_midterm/README.md

 # singh_h_kaur_midterm
 This is our new repo  for midterm.

-our topic name is about tea and coffee.
+Our topic name is about tea and coffee.
 My partner is Parneet Kaur.
+we are going to make this assignment together.